folbricht/routedns/README.md

 ### Groups

 Multiple resolvers can be combined into a group to implement different failover or loadbalancing algorithms within that group.
+Some groups are used as query modifiers (e.g. blocklist) and only have one upstream resolver.
 Again, each group requires a unique identifier.

 Each group has `resolvers` which is and array of one or more resolver-identifiers.
 These can either be resolvers defined above, or other groups defined earlier.